Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6750 should be 153% faster than the GeForce GT 320 overall, because of its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6750 should be quite a bit faster than the GeForce GT 320 overall. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 6750 is the winner, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 6750 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison